 Are you planning on using your hand well pump as a backup for a powered well pump, or do you plan on using it as your primary or only water source?

 Pump Flow Rate

-A higher pump flow rate is crucial if you’re using this as your only source.
-A recommended flow rate would be around 5 GPM for a standard household but higher if you’re using the water for livestock as well.
+A higher pump flow rate is crucial if you use this as your only source.
+A recommended flow rate would be around 5 GPM for a standard household but higher if you’re also using the water for livestock.

 Knowing how deep your well is is crucial to getting the right product.
 It’s also important to check the maximum static water level of standalone hand pumps before purchasing.

 I found that many retailers mistakenly categorize pumps as suitable for deep wells when, in fact, they can only access water 25 feet deep.
 Some may go up to 30′ at a push, but they certainly won’t be able to tackle depths of 100′ or more.